thephez/readme-dash-core/export/core-guide-dash-features-proof-of-service.md

-The Proof of Service (PoSe) scoring system helps incentivize masternodes to provide network services.
+The Proof of Service (PoSe) scoring system helps incentivize <<glossary:masternodes>> to provide <<glossary:network>> services.
 Masternodes that neglect to participate receive an increased PoSe score which eventually results in them being excluded from masternode payment eligibility.

-The current PoSe scoring system is based on participation in the LLMQ DKG process.
+The current PoSe scoring system is based on participation in the <<glossary:LLMQ>> DKG process.
 This scoring system will expand over time to incorporate additional service requirements in support of the future Dash Platform (Evolution) functionality.

 | Service | Percent of Score | Requirement |
 | ----------- | ---- | ------------------- |
 | LLMQ DKG    | 100% | Participate in the DKG process used to establish LLMQs.
 Requires exchanging messages with other quorum members. |

-**PoSe Score Calculation**
+# **PoSe Score Calculation**

-As shown in the following table, the PoSe Score always decreases by 1 per block as long as a masternode has not been banned.
-Once banned, the masternode can only be restored by sending a Provider Update Service (ProUpServTx) special transaction.
+As shown in the following table, the PoSe Score always decreases by 1 per <<glossary:block>> as long as a masternode has not been banned.
+Once banned, the masternode can only be restored by sending a Provider Update Service ([ProUpServTx](core-ref-transactions-special-transactions#section-proupservtx)) special transaction.

 | PoSe Parameter | Value | Example Value |
 | --- | --- | --- |